D3TaLES/databases_demo/README.md

 3. Insert validated data into the database
 4. Query the database.

-The repository contains four key parts:
+The repository contains five key parts:

 * [`notebooks`](notebooks): Directory containing the example notebooks that demonstrate file processing and using SQL and No-SQL databases.
 * [`schema`](schema): Directory containing the schema for both SQL and No-SQL database examples.